 4. You may have to sue siblings or your parent’s spouse to recover funds

 The law isn’t clear-cut with respect to how siblings and spouses should share responsibility for the family member’s medical debt.
 In the Pittas case, the Pennsylvania Superior Court ruled that the nursing home could pursue a judgment against Pittas alone, even if other relatives in the state were also financially responsible under the filial statutes.

 Even if you have siblings who should share in the filial responsibility, the healthcare provider can come after you alone.
 If a judgment is rendered against you, it would be up to you to sue your siblings and recover their share of the debt.

-The unfortunate conclusion is this: If you live in a filial state, you can be forced to pay parents’ medical bills — and that applies even if you haven’t spoken to your folks in years and played no role in their medical decision-making.
+The unfortunate conclusion is this: If you live in a filial state, you can be forced to pay parents’ medical bills — and that applies even if your parents are estranged and you didn’t play a role in their medical decision-making.
 The takeaway?
 Get involved in your parents’ financial planning and healthcare decisions now.
 If the medical bills are ultimately your responsibility, you should make sure they’re handled properly — well before you end up in a lawsuit.

-Here are four action steps you can take today to avoid the drama of a filial responsibility medical debt battle.
+Here are four action steps you can take today to avoid filial responsibility and a potential medical debt battle.

 As awkward as it might be, you’ll have to ask your parents about their finances and, in particular, any plans they’ve made for long-term care.
 If your parents are wealthy, you’re not really at risk of being sued for their bills; unpaid healthcare providers would go after your parents’ assets before going after yours.
 The danger zone for you is when your parents are too wealthy to qualify for Medicaid, but not wealthy enough to cover hefty medical or long-term care bills.